Things to do in St Lucia

 St Lucia Birding & Hikes

 Two hiking routes are available namely the Iphiva hiking trail and the Igwalagwala birding trail.
 The Iphiva hiking trail is situated close to the Cape Vidal gate and one should get a map from the crocodile centre.
-This hiking trail is more for wildlife sightings and animals such as antelope may witnessed.
+This hiking trail is more for wildlife sightings and animals such as antelope may be witnessed.
 The duration may be up to 2,5 hours should one opt to do the entire route.

 Igwalagwala Birding trail is situated within the town this route is ideal for early morning walks and is extremely popular with birders.
+Continuing from the Igwalagwala trail one may enjoy the St Lucia Boardwalk.
+The boardwalk walk is shorter however meanders along the Estuary towards the Indian Ocean (Beach).

 Two operators offer varied types of Zulu Cultural Tours just outside of St Lucia, Veyane Cultural Centre and Theo's Tours.
 Veyane has daily authentic Zulu dancing and cultural tours, see beehive huts and get a chance to meet a sangoma.